nvim-lualine/lualine.nvim/README.md

 :------: | :------: | :----:
-file_status | true | Displays file status (readonly status, modified status) full_path | false | Displays relative path if set to `true`, absolute path if set to `false` shorten | true | if `full_path` is true and `shorten` is `false` it shortens absolute path `aaa/bbb/ccc/file` to `a/b/c/file` symbols | `{modified = '[+]', readonly = '[-]'}` | changes status symbols | table containing one or more symbols |
+file_status | true | Displays file status (readonly status, modified status) full_path | false | Displays relative path if set to `true`, absolute path if set to `false` max_chars | 40 | limits how many characters the path may use shorten | true | if `full_path` is true and `shorten` is `false` it shortens absolute path `aaa/bbb/ccc/file` to `a/b/c/file` symbols | `{modified = '[+]', readonly = '[-]'}` | changes status symbols | table containing one or more symbols |